 In the old world business networking meetings provided a contact point for many business owners, including introverts.
 During lockdown most of these meetings have gone online and some have stopped altogether.

-While virtual networking meetings are not as strong a contact point as face to face, it still works.
+While virtual networking meetings are not as strong a contact point as face to face, they still work.
 Although less so for many introverts.
 In this episode of “Activate Your Introvert” Angie Phillips said that introverts can easily find online meetings harder to make contact than extroverts.
 So, remote networking meetings are not helping introverts counteract loneliness.

 One tip to deal with this, taken from Ninja Networking, is to focus more on one to one meetings than traditional networking meetings.
 Introverts are much more comfortable in these smaller conversations but need to focus on proactively creating them.